-According to a March 2026 Cloud Security Alliance study, approximately 68% of organizations cannot clearly distinguish between human and AI agent actions in their access logs[7].
-Meanwhile, non-human identities — service principals, API tokens, autonomous agents — are estimated to outnumber human users by a ratio of roughly 100 to 1 in the average enterprise.
-The identity layer that was built for a few thousand employees now needs to manage millions of machine callers, most of them running with far more privilege than they need.
+A March 2026 Cloud Security Alliance study found 68% of organizations cannot distinguish between human and AI agent actions in their access logs[7].
+Non-human identities — service principals, API tokens, autonomous agents — outnumber human users by roughly 100 to 1 in the average enterprise.
+An identity layer built for a few thousand employees is now the policy enforcement point for millions of machine callers, most of them running with far more privilege than their function requires.

-Every RAG-powered agent faces a core design conflict.
-Broader data access produces better answers — the agent that can cross-reference HR data, financial reports, and engineering tickets will generate insights that no single-domain tool can match.
-But broader access means the agent can surface information the requesting user should never see.
+Every RAG-powered agent runs into the same forced tradeoff.
+Broader access produces better answers — the agent that cross-references HR data, financial reports, and engineering tickets generates insights no single-domain tool can match.
+Broader access also surfaces information the requesting user was never supposed to see.

-Consider a concrete scenario.
-A sales manager asks your internal AI: "What's the competitive landscape for our Q2 deal with Acme Corp?"
-To answer well, the agent needs CRM data, competitive intelligence reports, previous deal history, maybe even pricing models.
+A concrete failure mode.
+A sales manager asks the internal AI: "What's the competitive landscape for our Q2 deal with Acme Corp?"
+Answering well needs CRM data, competitive intelligence, deal history, pricing models.
 All legitimate for a sales manager.
-But the retrieval pipeline might also pull in board-level strategic memos about the Acme relationship, HR data about the assigned account executive's performance review, or finance documents about margin targets that are restricted to VP-level and above.
+The same retrieval pass also pulls board-level strategic memos about the Acme relationship, HR data on the account executive's performance review, and finance margin targets restricted to VP-and-above.

-The agent doesn't know what it shouldn't know.
-It retrieves based on semantic similarity, not permission boundaries.
-And that gap between "semantically relevant" and "authorized to view" is where data leakage lives.
+The agent does not know what it should not know.
+It retrieves on semantic similarity, not on permission boundaries.
+The gap between semantically relevant and authorized to view is the leakage surface.
+Nobody owns it by default.
+That is why it widens.

 Static role assignments: admin, editor, viewer

-Permissions checked at the UI or API gateway
+Permission check at the UI or API gateway, once

-Pre-retrieval filtering attaches permission metadata to every chunk at ingestion time and adds filter clauses to the vector search query.
-The vector database only returns chunks the user is authorized to see.
-Sensitive data never enters the pipeline.
+Pre-retrieval filtering attaches permission metadata to every chunk at ingestion and adds filter clauses to the vector search query.
+The vector database returns only chunks the caller is authorized to see.
+Sensitive data never enters the pipeline at all.

-Post-retrieval filtering retrieves the top-k chunks based on semantic similarity first, then passes them through an authorization service that removes anything the user shouldn't see before the LLM receives context.
+Post-retrieval filtering runs semantic search first, then routes the top-k chunks through an authorization service that strips anything the user shouldn't see before the LLM gets context.
+Catches the chunks that were mis-tagged at ingestion.
+Last layer between the index and the model.

 | Dimension | Pre-Retrieval | Post-Retrieval | Hybrid |